Becoming an Alpinist

 Skills Covered During the Course

-- A refresher of crampon and ice axe skills
+- A refresher of crampon and ice axe skills, with an emphasis on secure but efficient progression

 - Ice climbing techniques with 1 and 2 tools